 Jeff AdenExecutive vice president of marketing and business development, 2nd Watch

 The company's AMS Onboarding Accelerator aims to help clients assess, migrate and operationalize applications from on-premises infrastructure to the AWS cloud, according to 2nd Watch.
 The service is delivered in two parts.
-Part one consists of a four-hour discovery and planning workshop that is free of charge.
+Part one consists of a four-hour discovery and workshop that is free of charge.
 Part two provides onboarding acceleration, a phase that includes applications discovery, architecture and infrastructure design, and a migration strategy, among other components.

 AWS' entry into the managed services space in late 2016 raised eyebrows, but MSP executives report AMS hasn't hurt their businesses.

 Jeff Aden, executive vice president of marketing and business development at 2nd Watch, said not everything a customer wants to do in the Amazon cloud fits into AMS.

 "For us, we see [AMS] as a piece of the cloud journey that gets the customer to be successful," he said.
 "We are not shying away from it.
 We see it as an opportunity for a customer to continue to adopt and scale their cloud usage."

 He said some ISVs have used 2nd Watch's Onboarding Accelerator to provide their on-premises offerings in a cloud-based solution.
 He said the ISV example is a good use case but noted the service isn't exclusive to ISVs.

 - IBM on Tuesday finalized its $34 billion acquisition of Red Hat.
 When news of the acquisition broke in October, channel partners said the success of the merger would hinge on IBM preserving Red Hat's open source portfolio and culture.
 IBM maintains that Red Hat will operate independently under its ownership and keep its commitment to open source software.
 In a blog post, Red Hat said there are no plans to change its existing partner programs.